 I turned around and saw him standing there, his expectant eyes looking at me.
 It broke my heart but I was helpless.
 I picked up a stone.
 My heart started screaming and pounded its fists against my ribs.
 I stifled its cries and threw the stone towards him.
 It bewildered him more than it had hurt him.
 I hoped he would leave me but he didn’t and I had to throw a rock every few minutes and each time I threw a rock, it was as if someone had stabbed me.

 After about following me for about half a mile when I again picked up another rock, he must have seen it in my eyes.
 He must have known that if I had to throw that rock, it would have broken me completely.
 He turned round and left without the smallest sound, his tail down.
 I had stood there for quite some time.

 It has been a week since then.
+I have not talked to my mother till now.
 I know that this would hurt her but she has no idea what I have gone through.
 Eventually, I will start talking to her again, life would go back to normal.
 But I don’t think I would ever be able to forgive her.
 I would forever remember the sad look in his eyes when he had looked at me for the last time.